 "And he said unto me, Unto two thousand and three hundred days; then shall the sanctuary be cleansed." – Daniel 8:14 (KJV)

-Seventh-day Adventists hold that this cleansing refers to a heavenly event, that was foreshadowed by the cleansing of the earthly sanctuary described in Leviticus which reads:
+Seventh-day Adventists hold that this cleansing refers to a heavenly event that was foreshadowed by the cleansing of the earthly sanctuary described in the Book of Leviticus, which reads:

 "And he shall sprinkle of the blood upon it with his finger seven times, and cleanse it, and hallow it from the uncleanness of the children of Israel." – Leviticus 16:19 (KJV)

 This Cleansing of the Sanctuary was known as the Day of Atonement.
-And although both texts contain the word "cleanse," this view is under fire because in the original Hebrew, both words carry different meanings.
+And although both texts contain the word "cleanse," the Adventist view is under fire because in the original Hebrew, both words carry different meanings.

 The Challenge: Different Hebrew Words